 - A. The requirements in this section apply to computer software used in the manipulation or production of data that are, in turn, used in the processing, gathering, or generation of information whose output is relied upon to make design, analytical, operational, or compliance-related decisions with respect to the performance of the waste confinement, waste characterization, waste transportation, or waste acceptance processes.
-The requirements also apply to safety software used by CBFO and its contractors.
 The application of these requirements shall be prescribed in written plan(s), policies, procedures, or instructions. - B. The basic requirements defined in this section apply to those activities involved in the processing, control, or measurement of the hazardous, radioactive, and waste matrix materials of the TRU or TRU mixed waste.
-Waste matrix materials include but are not limited to metals, cellulosics, chelating agents, water, and other liquids, plastics, and rubber.
-The requirements also apply to safety software used by CBFO and its contractors. - C. The NQA-2 Part 2.7 requirements defined in this section apply to software used in the processing, control, or measurement of the radioactive and waste matrix materials of the TRU waste.
-These requirements also apply to software used to model the performance of the WIPP for purposes of compliance application and/or reapplication.
-The requirements also apply to safety software used by CBFO and its contractors. - D. Exempt from the requirements of this section of the QAPD is software that is considered to be "systems software" (e.g., operating systems, administrative and management systems, system utilities, compilers, assemblers, translators, interpreters, query languages, word processing programs, spreadsheets, database managers, and graphing programs) or other software that does not generate data that are used in the formulation of conclusions.
-Specific applications supporting Section 6.1A., written for use within these types of software (e.g., detailed formulas or macros) that can be verified by hand calculations or other means, shall meet the following requirements of this section: - 1.
-A listing of the software code (i.e., details of formulas, file/table/cell references, and/or macros) shall be developed and maintained. - 2.
-Documentation shall be prepared to demonstrate by hand or other independent calculations that the specific application provides the correct results for the specified range of input parameters.
+Waste matrix materials include but are not limited to metals, cellulosics, chelating agents, water, and other liquids, plastics, and rubber. - C. The NQA-2 Part 2.7 requirements defined in this section apply to software used in the processing, control, or measurement of the radioactive and waste matrix materials of the TRU waste.
+These requirements also apply to software used to model the performance of the WIPP for purposes of compliance application and/or reapplication. - D. Exempt from the requirements of this section of the QAPD is software that is considered to be "systems software" (e.g., operating systems, administrative and management systems, system utilities, compilers, assemblers, translators, interpreters, query languages, word processing programs, spreadsheets, database managers, and graphing programs) or other software that does not generate data that are used in the formulation of conclusions.
+Software utilized in conjunction with the documents prepared to comply with the National Environmental Policy Act (NEPA) is also excluded from the requirements of this section except to the extent that the results of the NEPA analysis are used as the basis for establishing how activities related to the items listed in Table I-1 are performed.
+These activities include those related to compliance application, waste characterization, repository performance assessment, waste isolation, waste transportation, nuclear safety, environmental protection, and management and operation of the WIPP facility.
+Specific applications supporting Section 6.1A., written for use within these types of software (e.g., detailed formulas or macros) that can be verified by hand calculations or other means, shall meet the following requirements of this section:

+- 1. A listing of the version of the software used shall be developed and maintained. - 2.
+Documentation shall be prepared to indicate that the specific application provides the correct results for the specified range of input parameters.